sydni/auth-workshop/README.md

 // Acts on the <div id="firebaseui-auth-container" /> tag
 ui.start('#firebaseui-auth-container', uiConfig);
 ```
-Now when you call the start function sign-in buttons will appear and prompt the user to sign in.
+Now when you call the function `firebaseui.start(callback)` sign-in buttons will appear and prompt the user to sign in.
 Check out the `getUser` function.
 This retrieves a reference to the user object after a user has been authenticated to retrieve additional information about a user.

 Notice how the ui.start method has a `#firebaseui-auth-container`?
 This indicates that the widget will appear onto something with that id such as: `<div id="firebaseui-auth-container" />`.
-Place this line in `firebaseApp.js` within `return()`.
+Place this line in `firebaseApp.js` within `renderFirebase()` .

 Running `npm start` should now prompt you with a fun sign-in widget and display some information about the signed in user.